martkir/breakstrat/README.md

 classified as a breakout if the direction of change is positive and also significantly different from the price movements observed in the recent past (in our chosen time window).

+There are two definitions for "significantly different" that we experiment with:

+- **ABS**: Looks at the maximum absolute value of return over the given time window.
+If the last return divided by the maximum absolute value of return exceeds a predetermined threshold, then the current price level is considered a breakout.
+- **SDEV**: Looks at the standard deviation of log return over the given time window.
+If the last log return is a given number of standard deviations larger then the current price level is considered a breakout.

-For a precice definition of the heuristic used by the baseline strategy look at the `is_breakout` function in `strategies/baseline/backtest.py`.
+For a more precice definition of the above look at the `is_breakout` function in the `strategies/common.py` module.

-Once a breakout is detected the a **trade is entered**.
-Our current implementation assumes that a trade is entered (using a market order) at the close price of the period in which the breakout was detected.
-(In the future we will assume a limit order is placed at the level price needs to reach in order to be classified as a breakout.)
+Once a breakout is detected a **trade is entered**.
+A trade is entered using a buy **limit order**.
+The limit order is placed one period in advance, at the minimum level price needs to reach in the next period in order to be considered a breakout.
-A trade is entered using a limit order.

 There are three possible ways in which a **trade is exited**.
 We can either hit our **stop loss** or **target level**.
 In the case that neither levels are hit we exit after a **fixed number of time** has passed since we entered.
 The baseline sets a stop loss at a fixed percentage below the price the trade was entered at.
 Similarly, the take profit is set at a fixed percentage above the entry price.

-**Results**

-The commands to produce the results below has the form:
+Example backtest command:

 ```
 python -m strategies.baseline.backtest
-    --data_path=<data_path>
-    --lb=1.0
+    --data_path=data/binance_spot_eth_usdt_1min.json
+    --breakout_method=sdev
+    --alpha=0.5
+    --beta=2.0
     --stop_coeff_initial=0.985
     --target_coeff=1.15
     --terminal_num_periods=20
     --lookback=60
 ```

-Let `data_path = data/binance_spot_eth_usdt_1min.json` to produce the 1min ETHUSDT results, and
-`data_path = data/binance_spot_eth_usdt_1min.json` to produce the 5min ETHUSDT results.

-- `lb` (short for *lowerbound*) determines how sensitive the breakout detection algorithm is.
-Higher values for `lb` require the difference between the current price vs. past prices to be more significant.
+- `lb_breakout` determines how sensitive the breakout detection algorithm is.
+Higher values for `lb_breakout` require the difference between the current price vs. past prices to be more significant.
 - `stop_coeff_initial` is the fraction to multiply the entry price by to get the stop loss level.
 - `target_coeff` is the fraction that determines the level at which to take profit.
 The level is based on the price